qw4990/index_advisor/README.md

 ## How to use it

-Index Advisor provides two ways to use it, offline mode and online mode:
+TiDB Index Advisor provides two ways to use it, offline mode and online mode:

 - In online mode, you don’t need to prepare any data.
 Index Advisor will directly access your TiDB instance for index analysis and recommendation. **During this period, it will read some system table information and create some Hypo